Now accepting applications for January 2016

 Key to Saybrook's curriculum is your access to the expertise and attention of the Department of Integrative and Functional Nutrition faculty - experienced researchers and practitioners widely recognized in the field who serve as mentors, professional guides, and a personal support network to help you reach your goals.

-The primary purpose of Saybrook University Masters Integrative and Functional Nutrition degree is preparation to practice advanced integrative and functional nutrition therapies, as well as introduce mind-body skills, mindfulness and meditation practices, and other integrative nutrition-related approaches that can be incorporated into clinical practice.
-Additionally, this degree is preparation for advanced doctoral studies in nutrition or other health care-related fields.
+The primary purpose of Saybrook University Masters Integrative and Functional Nutrition degree is preparation to practice advanced integrative and functional nutrition therapies, as well as introduce mind-body skills, mindfulness and meditation practices, and other integrative healthcare approaches that can be incorporated into practice.
+Additionally, this degree is preparation for advanced doctoral studies in nutrition or other health care-related professions.